tolgaakyol/PhpMVC/README.md

 # PhpMVC
-A Simple PHP MVC framework for personal use.
+A very simple PHP MVC framework for personal use.